Sookchand/Deep-Learning-Dog-Breed-Classifier/README.md

 - TensorHub: https://www.tensorflow.org/hub.

 ## Lessons Learned
-The lessons learned from this solution include how to use TensorFlow and TensorFlow Hub to build a model for image classification, how to preprocess images for input into a model, and how to use callbacks to monitor the training process.
+- How to use TensorFlow and TensorFlow Hub to build a model for image classification,
+- How to preprocess images for input into a model,
+- How to use callbacks to monitor the training process.
 # Hi, I'm Sookchand! 👋

 To be better than yesterday, better than the last hour, even to be better than the last